aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/02 - Website Configuration/Handling Large File Uploads.md

 # Handling Large File Uploads

-In order to upload larger files (> 2 MB) for LORUS users, you'll need to configure Apache's `php.ini` configuration file.
+In order to upload larger files (> 2 MB) for LORIS users, you'll need to configure Apache's `php.ini` configuration file.

 Recommended sample values appropriate for compressed scans not exceeding 500M in size are: